Eyre Highway: Highway planning and construction

 The construction of the telegraph had resulted in a trail that could be followed for interstate travel, but it was a haphazard route which only the more adventurous motorists would take.
-Many travellers were unprepared for the harsh conditions and lack of services; they would cause a nuisance for station owners and other travellers by scrounging petrol, contaminating water supplies, leaving gates open, and committing acts of vandalism.
+Many travellers were unprepared for the harsh conditions and lack of services.
+They would cause a nuisance for station owners and other travellers by scrounging petrol, contaminating water supplies, leaving gates open, and committing acts of vandalism.

 In 1938 the Royal Automobile Club of Western Australia (RAC) called for a national highway to be constructed by the federal government, as it would be a strategic defence road, provide another link between Western Australia and other states, and improve the tourist experience.
 The federal government did not see the road as important enough for its involvement.

 In May 1941, following the construction of the central north–south Stuart Highway, the federal government announced its decision to build the east–west highway between Norseman and Port Augusta.
 A northerly route, close to the Trans-Australian Railway, had been considered, but extensive limestone outcrops made it impractical.
 Taking a route east from Norseman, with some detours around limestone ridges, would allow a road to be formed quickly and easily.
-With a war in the Pacific seemingly imminent, construction soon began, in July 1941.
-The Army was responsible for fuel, food, and communications, while the state government departments of Main Roads (Western Australia) and Highways (South Australia) managed the actual construction.
+With a war in the Pacific seemingly imminent, construction began in July 1941.
+The Army was responsible for fuel, food, and communications, while the state government departments of Main Roads (Western Australia) and Highways (South Australia) managed the construction.

-While initial estimates placed the construction cost at £125,000 over a period of four months, it actually cost twice as much, and was not completed until June 1942, though the road was sufficiently trafficable and in use by January of that year.
+The road was completed in June 1942.
+Construction cost twice the initial £125,000 estimate over a period of four months.
+The road was sufficiently trafficable and in use by January 1942.
 The finished road, while an improvement over the previous route, still was not much more than a track.
 The only sections with a bitumen surface were the Madura and Eucla Passes.
 The formed width was 30 ft, with some sections lightly gravelled over a 16 ft width.

 By the middle of the century, several water tanks with up to 44000 impgal capacity were located alongside the highway, including at Madura Pass, Moonera, Cocklebiddy, and 28 mi east of Mundrabilla.
 In some cases the tanks were accompanied by amenity such as a shed, or a hut and stove, or even petrol and cafes at Ivy Tanks.
 The establishment of Ivy Tanks in any form was being lost by the 1980s.